allinbits/dither.chat/packages/indexer-users/README.md

-# Indexer Feed
+# Indexer Search

 This is a mini-indexer that parses feed data and inserts it into the database.

 ## Messages

-These are the messages / memos this service is parsing.
+TO BE DETERMINED

 ```
-dither.Post
-dither.Reply
+dither.User.
 ```

 ## Tech